pythonpedro99/JEPAWorld/README.md

 - `Room`, `Obstacle`, `GraphData`
 - Functions like `get_graph_data` and `build_prm_graph_single_room` to construct Probabilistic Roadmaps (PRMs)
-- Utility `save_data_batch` to store collected observations and actions

 The core policy in `policies/rearrange.py` is `HumanLikeRearrangePolicy`, which plans and performs a series of **pick-and-place** operations, relying on PRM-based path planning.